-It’s my goal in conversations about wine to highlight and focus on diverse-owned wineries, interesting people, and kick-ass wines.
+It’s my goal in conversations about wine to highlight and focus on diverse-owned wineries, interesting people, and kick-ass wines, especially when it comes to wine tasting Los Angeles.
 This ain’t your oysters and Chablis wine pairing piece.
 That’s been done and we’re good on that.
 Let’s talk about food that is more commonly consumed in our lives, versus aspirational foods we once saw wealthy white people eat on Lifestyles of the Rich & Famous.
 Today it’s all about Chinese buns and other dumpling-like goodies.

 I grew up on potstickers and steamed dumplings when it came to Chinese food.
 We had a local, family-owned Chinese restaurant the family visited regularly for my entire childhood.
 So many good memories there.
 I think that’s where I developed my love of tea.
 At the beginning of every meal, they’d set a stack of tea cups and a warm kettle on the Lazy Susan in the center of our table.
 I felt so adult!